 Interestingly, as recently as 10 years ago, almost no one wondered if they should take the SAT or ACT.
 Instead, in some parts of the country, you took the ACT.
 In others, you took the SAT.
 Almost no one gave the issue a second thought.
 Now that both tests are much more widely available, students all over have access to either test.
 Still, it’s easy to feel like college might have a “favorite.”
 But I promise, colleges accept either test and do not prefer one over the other.

-But as parents and students have become increasingly sophisticated about the college admissions process, many have started to make the decision between these two tests based on strategy, student strengths, and information instead of an accident of geography.
+But as parents and students have become increasingly sophisticated about the college admissions process, many have started to make the decision between these two tests based on strategy, student strengths, registration costs & fees, and information instead of an accident of geography.
 Leading us to the question: How do you determine which test is the best fit for you?